 The HSBC Platinum Qantas Credit Card is one of the few Visas or Mastercards that earns 1 Qantas Point per dollar on everyday spend.

 If you’re not a massive spender (which is most people), then you’re unlikely to exceed the $2,500 monthly cap (or at least not by much).
-That means you can be satisfied you’re getting a fantastic points earn rate on your spend.
+That means you can be satisfied you’re getting an excellent points earn rate on your spend.

 As a bonus, you’ll receive an extra 1 Qantas Point per dollar on selected Qantas products and services, such as flights, and these bonus points are not subject to capping.

-2. Enjoy complimentary domestic and overseas travel insurance
+2. Travel securely with domestic and overseas travel insurance

 You’ll receive 4 months of insurance cover for overseas travel, provided at least 90% of your return travel ticket has been charged to your card.